A Little History

 Hatteras Island.
-Originally built as as the Orange Blossom
+Originally built by Walter Barnett as the Orange Blossom

 Motel in the 1950s, the name comes from orange trees that were located

 on the property.
-The Barnettes owned the motel at that time, and as we
+The Barnetts owned and operated the motel at that time, and as we

 told one of their granddaughters who paid us a visit in 2006, Mr.

 Barnett still keeps an eye on the place – we have had several